skylarnam/skylarnam.github.io/_posts/2020-02-29-proxy_pattern.md

 I already mentioned this, but there are two main reasons that we'd want to use the proxy design pattern:

-1. An additional layer of security is needed to provide a controlled access (protection proxy).
+1. An additional layer of security is needed to provide a controlled access. (protection proxy)
 2. The original object is too complex or heavy and a proxy will alleviate a lot of that.
 (Virutal proxy)

 There are other kinds of proxies as well as a remote proxy. **JsonRPC** is a good example.
 The website ([JsonRPC Specification](https://www.jsonrpc.org/specification)) describes its product well: JSON-RPC is a stateless, light-weight remote procedure call (RPC) protocol.
 Primarily this specification defines several data structures and the rules around their processing.
 It is transport agnostic in that the concepts can be used within the same process, over sockets, over http, or in many various message passing environments.